 - To search for an object by name, type the name into the search box.
 The first object found is highlighted.

-- To find the next object with that name, press enter while in the search box, or click the button.
+- To find the next object with that name, press enter while in the search box, or click the icon.

-- To search backwards, hold the Option key and click the button.
+- To search backwards, hold the Option (Mac) or Alt (Windows) key and click the icon.

-- The search options can be configured in the panel options view.
+- The search options can be configured using the Panel Options command from the panel menu.

-- The object name can be matched exactly, or searched for text inside the name.
+- The object name can be matched exactly, or searched for a text inside the name.

-- The object name matching can be case sensitive, or ignoring case.
+- The object name matching can be case sensitive, or case ignoring.

 - When searching for objects, the Restrict List mode can be enabled to show only the objects that match.

-- The search text can be cleared by clicking the button.
+- The search text can be cleared by clicking the icon.

 Layer Panel Commands

-The bottom section of the Layers panel contains a number of commands used to manage the layer and object hierarchy.
+The lower section of the Layers panel contains a number of commands used to manage the layer and object hierarchy.
 The following commands can be selected:

 - - Open the object or layers options view, to edit the selected object or layer options.
 These options are described in the Object Options section.